 The Head of School and authorized staff members may search, using any methods determined to be effective and reasonable by the Head of School, a student's pockets, purse, backpack, gym bag, or other personal property; student lockers, desks, or other School property; or student automobiles.
 No student may possess any illegal substance, object, or contraband that constitutes a threat to the health, safety, or welfare of any person or persons on School property.
 Contraband includes any substance or materials prohibited by School policy or state or federal law, including but not limited to controlled substances, drugs, alcoholic beverages, tobacco products, guns, knives, weapons, or incendiary devices.
 All items deemed to be illegal, illicit, disruptive, or a general nuisance to the educational process will be taken by staff.
 Storage, return, or the destruction of such items shall be at the discretion of the Head of School or the Head's designated agent.
 The cooperation of all students, parents, personnel, and guests will help ensure a safe environment for our children.

 1. Messages to students during the school day are discouraged because they interrupt classes.
-Should it be absolutely necessary for a parent to reach a student, please call the Office of the Dean of Students, (904-256-5040), and the message will be delivered as soon as possible.
+Should it be absolutely necessary for a parent to reach a student, please call the Deans' Office, (904-256-5040), and the message will be delivered as soon as possible.

 2. Deliveries of gifts, flowers, and balloon bouquets are strongly discouraged.
 This practice is inconsistent with a good academic environment.